In this guide, we’re taking a look at some of the best MIDI keyboards out there.

 Besides the USB connection, there are keyboards that offer MIDI connections to be able to interact with other gear like sound generators and use the keyboard to control those.

 Sustain or expression pedal inputs are something that you might care about.
-The pedals are not usually included with the controller but if you need them make sure the controller knows how to use them.
+The pedals are not usually included with the controller but if you need them to make sure the controller knows how to use them.

 I can’t really go into detail here because each individual has it’s own needs and configurations but I hope you see the pattern of ‘try to figure out how you are going to use your keyboard and how it fits with current gear or even with future gear that you plan on getting.’

-Overall best midi keyboard – Alesis VI49
+Overall Best MIDI Keyboard – Alesis VI49

 They decided to put the trigger pads on the left side of the keys.
 This means that they can give you those 16 drum pads without making them tiny or by making the keyboard very deep in size.